-- the timing and success of preclinical studies and clinical trials conducted by us and our development partners; - the ability to obtain and maintain regulatory approval of our product candidates, and the labeling for any approved products; - the scope, progress, expansion, and costs of developing and commercializing our product candidates; - the size and growth of the potential markets for our product candidates and the ability to serve those markets: - our expectations regarding our expenses and revenue, the sufficiency of our cash resources and needs for additional financing; - the rate and degree of market acceptance of any of our product candidates; - · our expectations regarding competition; - · our anticipated growth strategies; - · our ability to attract or retain key personnel; - · our ability to establish and maintain development partnerships; - our expectations regarding federal, state and foreign regulatory requirements; - · regulatory developments in the U.S. and foreign countries; - · our ability to obtain and maintain intellectual property protection for our product candidates; - · the anticipated trends and challenges in our business and the market in which we operate; and - · our use of proceeds from this offering.
+- the timing and success of preclinical studies and clinical trials conducted by us and our development partners; - the ability to obtain and maintain regulatory approval of our product candidates, and the labeling for any approved products; - · the scope, progress, expansion, and costs of developing and commercializing our product candidates; - the size and growth of the potential markets for our product candidates and the ability to serve those markets: - the approval of our common stock and warrants for listing on The NASDAQ Capital Market and the consumation of this offering; - our expectations regarding our expenses and revenue, the sufficiency of our cash resources and needs for additional financing; - the rate and degree of market acceptance of any of our product candidates; - our expectations regarding competition; - · our anticipated growth strategies; - our ability to attract or retain key personnel; - our ability to establish and maintain development partnerships; - our expectations regarding federal, state and foreign regulatory requirements; - regulatory developments in the U.S. and foreign countries; - our ability to obtain and maintain intellectual property protection for our product candidates; - the anticipated trends and challenges in our business and the market in which we operate; and - our use of proceeds from this offering.